jfhinchcliffe/CoderFactoryAcademy2016Notes/Coderfactory_Notes/Week1/notes.md

 Ruby created to be more fun that FORTRAN, BASIC etc.

 Use IRB in the console to run through Ruby basics.

+Strings can be concatenated together using '+', however this won't work with numbers.
+Put variables in between #{NUMHERE} to put number types within a string"